Skip to main content

 • The address must be in the RAM segment or I/O segment.
 (This restriction may be relaxed in the future.)

-• If the LOCATED AT address is in the RAM segment, then the variable must have a caret type; for any other address, it must not have a caret type.
+• If the located at address is in the RAM segment, then the variable must have a caret type; for any other address, it must not have a caret type.